warezit/ModSauce-Server/README.md

 6. Hit CTRL + A to select all the text in the log file
 7. Hit CTRL + C to copy all the text in the log file
 8. Goto: https://gist.github.com/
-   * You may need to make a new account with GutHub, it's free!
+   * You will need to have a GutHub account, it's free!
 9. Fill in the 2 top parts, where it says "Gist description", and "Name this file"
 10. Then, hit CTRL + V to paste your log file in the main box.
 11. Click "Create public Gist"